tmzoola/tmzoola/README.md

-I'm a Junior Developer focusing on building an APIs for Unired Mobile application and developing Admin panel for Support Teams.
+I'm a Backend Developer focusing on building an APIs
 ### Hi there, These are the projects what I am working on 👋